Julia-Tempering/Pigeons.jl/docs/src/mpi.md

 #### Creating a PR with your cluster's setup

-Once you have a determined what options to pass in to [`setup_mpi`](@ref), please consider creating a Pull Request adding one function in the file [presets.jl](https://github.com/Julia-Tempering/Pigeons.jl/blob/main/src/submission/presets.jl).
+Once you have determined what options to pass in to [`setup_mpi`](@ref), please consider creating a Pull Request adding one function in the file [presets.jl](https://github.com/Julia-Tempering/Pigeons.jl/blob/main/src/submission/presets.jl).
 Thank you!